IBC exists to exalt God by making Christ-like disciples who Love God, God's People, God's Word, and God's World.

 III.
 The Person and Work of Jesus Christ Message

-A. We believe that, as provided and proposed by God and as preannounced in the prophecies of the Scriptures, the eternal son of God came into this world that He might manifest God to men, fulfill prophecy, and become the Redeemer of a lost world.
+A. We believe that, as planned by God and as prophesied in the Scriptures, the eternal son of God came into this world that He might manifest God to men, fulfill prophecy, and become the Redeemer of a lost world.
 To this end He was born of a virgin, and received a human body and a sinless nature.
 (Luke 1:30-35; John 1:18; 3:16; Heb.
 4:15)

 B. We believe that, on the human side, he became and remained a perfect man, but sinless throughout His life; yet he retained His absolute deity, being at the same time very God and very man, and that His earthly life sometimes functioned within the sphere of that which was human and sometimes within the sphere of that which was divine.
 (Luke 2:40; John 1:1-2; Phi.
 2:5-8)